-The procurement of the highway works will be carried out by WMCA, and they are also responsible for establishing the Sprint network including discussions with operators, installation of bus shelters, and development of ticketing and passenger information systems.
+Procurement of the highway works will be carried out by WMCA, who are also responsible for establishing the Sprint network including discussions with operators, installation of bus shelters, and development of ticketing and passenger information systems.

 The Bus Lane Enforcement element will depend on the City Council procuring the equipment and installation through its existing framework.